 Casa Batllo and La Pedrera

-You cannot leave Barcelona without visiting these two architectural gems and learning more about Gaudi.
-So make sure to add these two places to visit if you only have one day in Barcelona.
+You cannot leave Barcelona without visiting these two architectural gems and learning more about Gaudi’s buildings in Barcelona.
+So, even if you only have one day in Barcelona, these two buildings are a must.
 They are beautiful.

 At Casa Batllo, get the audio guide which has a 3D virtual reality option and is really cool.
 Make sure to go up and behind into the main patio that is so typical of this neighbourhood in Barcelona.
 And look up, La Casa Batllo has a beautiful dragon shape roof.